 In the abstract it would seem that CEOs and CIOs have many things in common — and they do in a lot of organizations.
 However, they also have some differences, and it’s in these differences that the trouble often begins.
 Two data points illustrate this problem.

 The first is a survey of several hundred CIOs who were asked what they thought their CEOs wanted from them in the coming year.
 The answers were actually encouraging in terms of CIOs being able to put themselves in their CEO’s shoes.
 The top five responses were:

 1. Help the company reach a specific revenue goal

 4. Simplify IT

 5. Lead a product innovation effort

-These responses demonstrate some business sensitivity on the part of CIOs to the kinds of initiatives and activities that CEOs think most about.
+These responses demonstrate some business sensitivity on the part of CIOs to the kinds of initiatives and activities CEOs think about most.
 However, displaying that type of sensitivity and doing something about it are, alas, two very different things.

-Now juxtapose the above responses with the answers from a group of CIOs who recently received awards for their 2013 achievements and were asked what their leading priorities were for 2014.
+Now juxtapose the above responses with the answers from a group of CIOs who received awards for their achievements and were asked what their leading priorities were.
 The top five responses were: